EzeOnoky/Project-Base-Learning-7/README.md

 from [Darey.io Github Account](https://github.com/darey-io/tooling) to my Github account.
 (Learn how to fork a repo [here](https://www.youtube.com/watch?v=f5grYMXbAV0))

 I first ensured git is installed on my web server and also initialized, Then proceeded to run git clone.
-I also confirmed the download was successfull
+I also confirmed the download was successfull.
+Git is a tool used by software Engineers, it allows us to source code management.
+Considering u a working a team of software engineers.
+E.g, i can be working on login page mgt, another software Engineer is working on user access creation.
+There is need for source code mgt in this type of setting.
+How do we bring the 2 projects toghther to create a working software.
 ```
+which git
 sudo yum install git -y
 git init
 git clone https://github.com/darey-io/tooling.git
 ls
+which git
 ```

 ### 9. - I deployed the tooling website’s code to the Webserver.